PritK99/ML-Toolbox/README.md

 ## About

 Each machine learning algorithm is a tool.
-Each tool has its advantages, disadvantages and usecases.
-It is this knowledge of how to choose the right tools and use them in right manner that can solve problems.
-My aim in this project is to understand each ML algorithm by the theory and assumptions behind it.

-The ML-Toolbox is like a toolkit of various machine learning methods, each offering its own approach to modeling a function `f(x)`.
-The key is choosing the right tool for the task at hand.
-While neural networks are popular, they’re just one tool in the box.
+ML-Toolbox is a collection of a few machine learning tools.
+The goal of this project is to understand machine learning algorithms by learning the theory behind them.
+This theory will help to choose the right tool for the task at hand.

-## Introduction to Machine Learning
+## ML Philosophy

+### Definition

-Formally, the primary goal of machine learning is to discover the underlying (but unknown) distribution `P(x, y)`, which captures the relationship between inputs (`x`) and outputs (`y`) in the real world.
+Formally, the primary goal of machine learning is to discover the underlying (but unknown) joint distribution `P(x, y)`, which captures the relationship between inputs (`x`) and outputs (`y`) in the real world.
+If we can have access to this distribution, we can stick in any input `x` and get the `y` that has the maximum probability for that input.

 <p align="center">
   <img src="assets/img/ml-idea.jpg" alt="ml-idea">
 </p>

+### ML as a combination of Knowledge and Data

 One way to think about machine learning is as a way to combine knowledge and data to solve problems.
-If we have complete knowledge, we can express a problem as a formula, like the relationship between speed, distance, and time.
-If we have complete data, the solution is simply be a lookup, like finding a place on a map.
-However, machine learning comes into play when we have limited knowledge and limited data.
+ML problems can be visualized within the central region of this Pareto chart.

 <p align="center">
   <img src="./assets/img/ml_pareto_chart.png" alt="./assets/img/ml_pareto_chart.png">